Second presidency of Donald Trump: Executive orders

 Trump began office with the most executive orders ever signed on the first day of a United States presidential term, at 26 executive orders.
-Following behind Trump's executive order tally is Joe Biden at 9 executive orders on January 20, 2021, then Barack Obama at 2 executive orders, and Bill Clinton at 1 executive order.
 Trump's signing of executive orders was described as a "shock and awe" campaign that tested the limits of executive authority.
 Four days into Trump's second term, analysis conducted by Time found that nearly two-thirds of his executive actions "mirror or partially mirror" proposals from Project 2025, which was seconded with analysis from Bloomberg Government.

 The signing of many of Trump's executive orders are being challenged in court, with the executive orders affecting federal funding, federal employee status, immigration, federal programs, government data availability, and more.
 The majority of the early cases were filed in response to executive orders related to the establishment of the Department of Government Efficiency (DOGE), Executive Order 14158, and the actions taken by Elon Musk and the DOGE team towards federal agencies described as cost-cutting measures.